-Planet Kingdom, trained by Neville Begg at Randwick for the free-spending Lloyd Foyster, shared the next line of betting with Rough ‘N Tumble; and having cost $32,000 at the Sydney Yearling Sales, the colt was bidding to give the legendary Star Kingdom one last posthumous classic.
+Planet Kingdom, trained by Neville Begg at Randwick for the free-spending Lloyd Foyster, shared the next line of betting with Rough ‘N Tumble.
+A $32,000 purchase at the Inglis Yearling Sales, Planet Kingdom was beautifully bred and was bidding to give the legendary Star Kingdom one last posthumous classic.
 The dam of Planet Kingdom was Lilting, a mare who won twice at Randwick and who, the season after foaling him, dropped the Golden Slipper winner, Fairy Walk.
 Planet Kingdom’s fourth dam was Raphis, a sister to the mighty Phar Lap.
 The colt had filled the minor placing behind Gunsynd and Roman Consul in the Chelmsford Stakes and finished just behind the place-getters in the Rosehill Guineas.
 Royal Guardsman, a Victorian colt trained by Geoff Murphy, was the only other runner less than double figures.
 I have fond memories of the Derby that year because I had followed Silver Sharpe in his Brisbane campaign.
 Early on Derby Day, I sallied forth to the old horse stalls adjacent to the main entrance gate to inspect Silver Sharpe and satisfy the ardour of my curiosity as to his condition.
 Shortly afterwards I boldly repaired to the betting ring to invest my modest capital on the bay son of Showdown at the generous odds of 12/1.